The proliferation of digital cameras have introduced photography as a hobby to more and more people, especially when it comes to travel photography.

 If you show up to the park with a big bag of camera equipment like a dSLR, multiple lenses, filters and a big tripod, security is probably going to grill you hard about whether you’re there to take photos for commercial purposes or not.

-Personally, if you really want to lug a dSLR into the parks, I recommend keeping your camera kit light, such as 1 or 2 lenses and a compact tripod, in order to avoid any problems getting through security.
+If you really want to lug a dSLR into the parks, I recommend keeping your camera kit light, such as 1 or 2 lenses and a compact tripod, in order to avoid any problems getting through security.

 Are drones allowed at Disney World?